HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### ii.
 Graphic Card

-This was the trickiest part.
-I needed a GPU that is natively compatible with Tiger and could be patched with OCLP in Sequoia.
-I consulted Dortania GPU Buyers Guide, for both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/), and here's what I discovered:
+This was the trickiest part of the project.
+I needed a GPU that was natively compatible with Mac OS X Tiger, while also being patchable with OCLP on newer macOS versions, including Sequoia.
+I consulted the Dortania GPU Buyers Guide for both [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy NVIDIA](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/), and here is what I discovered:

-- For AMD, I found that the HD 2000 Series is natively supported from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposedly supported macOS versions, it turns out that legacy AMD GPUs are a hit or a miss even though they are officially supported by Apple, unlike Nvidia's legacy GPUs which should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.
+- For AMD, I found that the HD 2000 Series is natively supported from Mac OS X Tiger 10.4 up to macOS High Sierra 10.13.
+I tested an AMD Radeon HD 2400 XT, but it did not work properly with any of the supposedly supported macOS versions.
+It turns out that legacy AMD GPUs can be hit or miss, even when they are officially supported by Apple.
+This is different from NVIDIA legacy GPUs, which usually work properly if the GPU is correctly [patched](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) in `DeviceProperties`.

-- I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently, this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
-In fact, after using this GPU with `NVinject.kext`, NVIDIA legacy patching, and OCLP, it worked with all versions of Intel-based macOS.
+- I bought an NVIDIA Quadro FX 5600, which is listed by [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) as compatible from Mac OS X Leopard through macOS High Sierra.
+However, this GPU is also compatible with Mac OS X Tiger when using `NVinject.kext`.
+With `NVinject.kext`, NVIDIA legacy patching, and OpenCore Legacy Patcher, the Quadro FX 5600 works across all Intel-based Mac OS X and macOS versions up to macOS Sequoia.

+- For macOS Tahoe 26, the system can boot, and I had to use [OCLP Plus](https://github.com/YBronst/OCLP-Plus) to get proper display resolution.
+However, GPU acceleration is not working yet, as full legacy GPU patching support for macOS Tahoe is still unavailable.

-The [G80 NVIDIA Tesla GPUs](https://www.techpowerup.com/gpu-specs/?gpu=G80) are the best suited to this type of hackintosh, with GeForce 8800 GTS 320/640 and Quadro FX 5600 known to work.
+- The [G80 NVIDIA Tesla GPUs](https://www.techpowerup.com/gpu-specs/?gpu=G80) are best suited for this type of Hackintosh.
+The GeForce 8800 GTS 320/640 and Quadro FX 5600 are known to work well.

-- **Please note that legacy GPUs need CSM/Legacy Boot to be enabled in the BIOS settings, otherwise you will get a blank screen when you boot the computer.**
+- **Please note that legacy GPUs require CSM/Legacy Boot to be enabled in the BIOS settings.
+Otherwise, you may get a blank screen when booting the computer.**

-- If you don't want to buy an old GPU, you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up to macOS Monterey 12, and can be used on macOS Ventura through Sequoia with OCLP.
-On Mac OS X Lion 10.7 and earlier it runs fine but without hardware acceleration (QE/CI).
+- If you do not want to buy an old dedicated GPU, you can use the integrated Intel HD 4600 instead.
+It is supported from OS X Mountain Lion 10.8 up to macOS Monterey 12, and it can also be used on macOS Ventura through macOS Sequoia with OCLP.
+On Mac OS X Lion 10.7 and earlier, it runs fine but without hardware acceleration/QE/CI.

-- **Fun fact:** If you install Mac OS X Tiger, Leopard, and/or Snow Leopard from another Mac OS X using "OSInstall.mpkg" you will get the welcome video intro without a compatible GPU (hardware acceleration).
+- **Fun fact:** If you install Mac OS X Tiger, Leopard, and/or Snow Leopard from another Mac OS X installation using `OSInstall.mpkg`, you will still get the welcome video intro even without a compatible GPU or hardware acceleration.
 </br>

 ### iii.
 Storage